RimeCoOfficial/RimeCoOfficial.github.io/_pages/legal/terms.md

                 <em>Taxes</em>.
 All payments required by this Agreement exclude all sales, value-added, use, on other taxes and obligations, all of which the User will be responsible for and will pay in full.
             </li>
             <li>
-                <em>Cancellation and refunds</em>: The User can cancel the Service at any time by sending an email to <?php echo mailto('plans@rime.co.
+                <em>Cancellation and refunds</em>: The User can cancel the Service at any time by sending an email to <a href="mailto:plans@rime.co">plans@rime.co</a>.
 If the user cancels the Service before the end of the month, pro rata charges will be applied for the number of days of usage.
             </li>
         </ol>